By

 That gap might indicate value

 This is the heart of most prop bet models, and why serious bettors rely on projections before firing.
 Of course, you also need to consider the price the sportsbook has on the bet, but by quantifying the stats and the price, you can create your own projections.
+Betting tools with projections are essential in prop betting.

 How to Use Player Prop Projections Effectively